Kendall Wright: Chicago Bears

 On March 11, 2017, Wright signed a one-year, $4 million contract with the Chicago Bears.
 On September 10, in his Bears debut, Wright had three receptions for 34 yards in the 23–17 home loss to the Atlanta Falcons at Soldier Field.
 He finished the season as the Bears' leading receiver with 59 receptions for 614 yards and one touchdown.

 Minnesota Vikings

 On March 30, 2018, Wright signed a one-year deal with the Minnesota Vikings.
-He was released on September 1, 2018.
+He was released by the Vikings on September 1.

 Arizona Cardinals

 On October 8, 2018, Wright signed a one-year contract with the Arizona Cardinals.
-He was released on October 18, 2018.
-He was re-signed on November 5, 2018.
-He was released again on November 17, 2018.
+He was released by Arizona on October 18.
+Wright was re-signed by the Cardinals on November 5, but was released by Arizona again on November 17.

 Toronto Argonauts

 On February 12, 2021, Wright signed with the Toronto Argonauts of the Canadian Football League (CFL).
-He was placed on the suspended list on July 10, 2021.
-He was released on October 5, 2021.
+He was placed on the suspended list on July 10.
+Wright was released by the Argonauts on October 5.